 Until further notice, all thesis defenses will be held virtually on BlueJeans.
 Students with an upcoming thesis defense please contact the CAMB office.
 The student's thesis defense presentation will still be public, and will be recorded for the student to share later.
 The detailed process can be found on our Virtual Thesis Defense page.
 Please also refer to the BlueJeans Best Practices to help prepare.

-Students aiming to deposit and graduate this May, please see the Dissertation Defense and Deposit Instructions for Spring Semester 2020 from the Graduate Division office.
+Students aiming to deposit and graduate this August, please see the Dissertation Defense and Deposit Instructions for Spring and Summer Semester 2020 from the Graduate Division office.